braze-inc/braze-docs/_docs/_hidden/private_betas/canvas_triggered_iams.md

 ## Triggered in-app messages

 {% alert important %}
 Trigger actions for in-app messages are currently in early access.
-Contact your account manager if you're interested in participating in this early access.<br>Previously, there was no option to select a trigger, meaning in-app messages were always triggered on session start.
-Now, all in-app messages created will include the session start trigger.
+Contact your account manager if you're interested in participating in this early access.<br><br>Previously, there was no option to select a trigger, meaning in-app messages were always triggered on session start.
+Now, there's an option to select a trigger, meaning in-app messages can be triggered on session start, or by custom events and purchases.
+In-app messages created before this feature will have the session start as the trigger.
 {% endalert %}

 After any delays pass and the audience options are checked, in-app messages are set to live when a user reaches the Message step.
 If a user starts a session and performs the trigger event for the in-app message, the user will see the in-app message.